Neck Pain

 Condition:

-Whiplash occurs due to a sudden back-and-forth movement of the neck, commonly resulting from car accidents.
-It can cause neck pain, stiffness, headaches, and even dizziness.
+Whiplash refers to a neck injury caused by a rapid back-and-forth movement of the neck, commonly associated with motor vehicle collisions.
+It may result in symptoms such as neck pain, stiffness, headaches, and dizziness.

 Massage Therapy Techniques: